 Please upgrade your browser.

-Join Liza for a taste of the mountains and sustainable harvesting practices on this hike to Margaret Lake near Snoqualmie Pass and Gold Creek.
+Join Ashley for a taste of the mountains and sustainable harvesting practices on this hike to Margaret Lake near Snoqualmie Pass and Gold Creek.

 All ages are welcome, but children should be able to hike 6 miles or have an alternate mode of transportation.